Skip to main content

 The date the change becomes effective is included on the notice of change.
 Be sure to get some kind of a record that you filed your appeal showing the date it was filed.

-You have the right to a fair hearing during an appeal of a DHS decision.
-After you file the appeal, DHS is supposed to hold a pre-hearing meeting with you either in person or by telephone.
+After you file the appeal, A request to change a court's decision IDHS must hold a pre-hearing meeting with you either in person or by telephone.
+They are supposed to schedule a meeting with you within 10 days after a notice of appeal is received by their office.
 You will meet with your case worker and their supervisor.

 • Your TANF payments were changed or ended because of a mistake or a misunderstanding about the facts.

-DHS may ask you to withdraw your appeal.
-Only withdraw your appeal if you agree with DHS's decision.
+IDHS may ask you to withdraw your appeal.
+Only withdraw your appeal if you agree with IDHS's decision.
 If you come to an agreement, you should be sure to get the agreement in writing before withdrawing your appeal.

 You will have the following rights at the hearing: